ng-girls/todo-list-tutorial-portuguese/installations.md

 # Installation

-Every developer needs a set of tools and libraries before start working.
-In our case, we'll install all necessary tools together and once we have our Angular-CLI installed, it will take care of additional libraries we'll need for current and future projects.
+Every developer needs a set of tools and libraries to start working.
+In our case, we'll install all the necessary tools, and once we have our Angular-CLI installed it will take care of additional libraries we'll need the for current and future projects.

 ## Tools

 ### Browser

 Our first tool is the **browser**.
 We'll use it to see the result of our work and debug it.
 We recommend [Google Chrome](https://www.google.com/chrome/browser/desktop/) - it has great developer tools.
 [Firefox](https://www.mozilla.org/en-US/firefox/new/) is also awesome.
-If you don't already have one of those, just click the relevant link and follow the instructions to download and install the browser you choose.
+If you don't already have one of those, just click the relevant link and follow the instructions to download and install the browser of your choice.

 ### IDE